Classroom (and church!) listening skills

 "Know how to listen, and you will profit even from those who talk badly" -- Plutarch

-Top ten ways to listen to boring lectures
+Top ten ways to listen to boring speakers

 - Choose to find the subject useful.